Welcome to Class Six

 We will be continuing to learn Spanish each week.
 We will be learning new vocabulary and learning how to start saying basic sentences in Spanish!

-This term we have indoor P.E. on Thursday when they will be doing gymnastics.
-Outdoor P.E. will take place on either Tuesday or Wednesday (depending on the weather) .
+This term we have indoor P.E. on Wednesday and Outdoor P.E. will take place on either Tuesday or Thursday (depending on the weather).
 Please ensure children have their P.E. kits in school at all times.

 Homework